 In addition, while the range of subjects may not differ that much between liberal arts colleges and traditional universities, liberal arts colleges also tend to lack graduate programs.
 This means there’s a greater emphasis on undergraduate education.
 This emphasis may be lacking in certain graduate institutions that may allocate resources in other research or graduate departments.
 The smaller student population also means that faculty have more personal interactions and time to get to know students individually.

 Advantages of Regular Universities

-You should weigh the advantages of each type of institution with their goals and understand the differences between these schools, it makes it much easier for students to effectively select colleges and avoid having to transfer in the future.
+You should weigh the advantages of each type of institution with you goals in mind.
+When you understand the differences between these schools, it makes it much easier to select a college and avoid having to transfer in the future.